 The Greenbelt Fund changes the way we eat food in Ontario.
 The Fund’s innovative investments get more local food onto the plates of Ontarians.
-We work with business, institutions, and NGOs to make Ontario’s farmers the first choice for consumers.
+We work with business, institutions and NGOs to make Ontario’s farmers the first choice for consumers.
 The Fund’s work has generated a 13-fold return on our investments, permanently changed the food value chain and improved local food awareness and education around the province.
-As a not-for-profit, the Greenbelt Fund is supported by public and private sources.
+As a non-for-profit, the Greenbelt Fund is supported by public and private sources.
 The Local Food Investment Fund is supported by the Government of Ontario.

 Phone: (416) 960-0001 ext.
 306